matsengrp/phippery/docs/alignments-pipeline.rst

 .. warning::
     This workflow has not been fully tested and may be very slow.
-    For errors which may arise from the BEER workflow, we reccomend that you direct questions to the BEER developers.
+    For errors which may arise from the BEER workflow, we recommend that you direct questions to the BEER developers.
     If you would like to run BEER outside of the pipeline, note that by default the pipeline runs EdgeR and outputs